 Carrie: Because this podcast is called hope for anxiety and OCD.
 I like to ask our guests to share a story of hope, which is a time where you received hope from God or another person.

 Aron: Yeah.
-So I’ll mention that time shortly before I moved to Tennessee.
-The church I was working at wasn’t as healthy as we had thought it was and could see that things weren’t going well.
+So I’ll mention that time shortly before I moved to Tennessee the church I was working at wasn’t as healthy as we had thought it was and could see that things weren’t going well.

 And I had never expected to be out of ministry.
 I had never been as, I don’t know, I was just terrified.
 When you’re a pastor you have no marketable skills.
 I don’t know if you write a resume and say, I worked for a church and I’ve led hundreds of people in teams and volunteer teams and they say, “oh, in retail.”
 And you’re like, “no.”.
 And you’re like, “managed six-figure budgets.”
 And they’re like, “oh, in a warehouse.”
 And you’re like, “wow. no.” And so finding a job was really hard.
-And so there was a season a time when, um, I didn’t know what was next.
+And so there was a season of time when, um, I didn’t know what was next.
 I hadn’t come across therapy yet.
 I just needed a job.

 And that fear of not knowing, I felt like I lost my purpose.
 I’d always felt called to ministry, felt scared.
 I’d moved my family across the country and then didn’t have a job to support them.
 I had some friends that were very encouraging and supportive that stayed with me through that process.

 And it didn’t make it less difficult.
 All of the journey to find just a job and kind of get through that.
 Just the beginning of that job, knowing that job was not going to be the rest of my life and figuring out grad school and all of that was still difficult, but having people around me, expressed concern, expressed care, offered encouragement was such a lifeline through that period.
 It helped me get through some very difficult seasons and it made in some ways survivable or helpful.
 And so I guess what I want people to know is that the relationships are the key to life.
-We are not made to function outside of relationship.
+We are not made to function outside of relationships.
 I’m trying to find the source for this and I can’t find it, but I know I read it somewhere that it said that it takes 60% more glucose in your brain to comfort yourself than if someone helps you with it.

 In social baseline theory, it’s a body of research that shows that we are not made to manage things alone.
 Our perception of difficulty, our experience of physical pain, our resources to engage difficulty are greatly increased by the access of social relationships.
 So social baseline theory says, add our baseline.
 We are designed to be social.
 We are designed for relationship.
 And I would say that if you have a lack of relationships in your life, you feel isolated, you feel alone.
 Oftentimes we try to solve that by being more alone, because if we feel like I get to choose my abandonment, then it feels less painful than if someone else has abandoned me.
 But then I’m still stuck alone and I’ve encouraged you that relationships are the key to life.
 And if you don’t have them, they’re accessible to you.